reddio-com/doc/docs/guide/api-reference/storage.md

 As reddio user you are able to upload metadata, files are under user's scope.

-Note: This function is still in Alpha and we do not guarantee any SLA.
+Note: This function is still in Alpha and we do not guarantee any SLA, upload file size limit is 100MiB.

 ## Upload file(s)